ma-fukuda-sk/Blog-Template-Firebase-Vue/README.md

 In order to use this blog you need to create a Firebase project.
 Go to the project's overview and create an app.
 Copy the received config data and paste them into './src/firebase.config.js'.
 Then you are ready to go!
 Create an user in your Firebase project, so that you can login to the blog writing page (https:.../createBlog, e.g. localhost:8080/createBlog).
+Images you want to upload, need to be quadratic, otherwise layout is shifted.